-Financial aid is available to matriculating graduate students who have been admitted as a degree or certificate candidate and intend to register at least half-time (4 credit hours per semester) in their program.
+Financial aid is available to matriculating graduate students who have been admitted as a degree or certificate candidate and intend to register at least half-time (4 credit hours per semester or a Certificate of Equivalency) in their program.
 For the purposes of financial aid, Georgian Court University has established that 9 semester credit hours of coursework constitutes full-time status.